Madison-Davis/Courses-CS2620-DistributedSystems-Final/README.md

 <img width="600" alt="Screenshot 2025-04-24 at 10 13 46 AM" src="https://github.com/user-attachments/assets/c995c42f-30f1-4515-940e-06fadcbce732" />

-Picture here as an image is our main frame GUI design.
+Pictured here as an image is our main frame GUI design.
 It provides a space on the left for shelter information and statistics, such as total capacity and dog count.
 For dog count, it is automatically updated during an accepted broadcast, and can also be manually updated if the shelter individually receives more dogs.
 The middle space shows a map of shelters.
 It is dynamic in the sense that a dot shows up in a part of the map based on the inputted region (3 regions total, as seen from the 3 figures in the map).
 The right side shows a place to ask for a broadcast, a table of all your previous broadcasts and their status (pending/approved/denied), and broadcasts you received from other shelters in your region (whereupon you can accept or deny it).
 If you accept or deny, for a short time it says ‘pending’.
 This is for the case where two shelters simultaneously respond to the broadcast; the client will determine which was earlier and go with that response, whereupon the accept/reject button will be greyed out on all other shelters’ received broadcasts, indicating that this request has been served.